Dissolving a New York LLC can be quite challenging, so it's important to take time to see it through properly.

 How to Dissolve an LLC in New York?

-There are three ways to dissolve an LLC in NY: voluntarily, judicially, and by proclamation.
+There are three ways to dissolve a New York LLC: voluntarily, judicially, and by proclamation.

-Voluntary dissolution is when the members of an LLC decide to end its existence in accordance with the operating agreement.
+Voluntary dissolution is when the New York LLC members decide to end their existence in accordance with the New York LLC operating agreement.